Was

 aquatic past for humans than generally accepted.

-link to Marc Verhaegen's heretic,
+And a link to Marc Verhaegen's heretic, provocative,

-provocative, but well developed ideas about Australopithecines: not our ancestors, but those of Pan
+but well developed ideas about Australopithecines: not our ancestors, but those of Pan

 and Gorilla?